mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 Make sure to backslash-escape filepaths with white spaces.

 Folding the response at white spaces may not worked correctly if the user has changed his terminal tabstop setting.
-Reset it with command `tabs -8` or `reset` before starting the script, or set one of these in the script configuration file.
+Reset it with command \`\`tabs -8'' or \`\`reset'' before starting the script, or set one of these in the script configuration file.

+If folding does not work well at all, try exporting envar `$COLUMNS` before script execution.

 Bash truncates input on "\\000" (null).